-Identity and belonging Prayer, worship and reflection; Sources of wisdom; Belonging to a community, individual commitment
+Identity and belonging Prayer, worship and reflection; Sources of wisdom; Belonging to a community, individual commitment and religious leadership Communicating beyond prayer and sacred spaces

 The significance of Salvation.

 I can show and express insights into the challenges of individual commitment, belonging and faith.
 Raise questions on guidance and leadership in their own and others' lives.